jstrieb/quickserv/README.md

 #!python3

 # Each QuickServ script must begin with a line like the one above so that
 # QuickServ knows how to run the file.
-I would do `python3 this_file.py` to
-# run this file.
-The first line tells QuickServ to do it that way.
-But if
+This line tells QuickServ that I would
+# type `python3 this_file.py` to run this file at the command prompt.
+For
-# you wanted to do `julia my_file.jl` for example, then you would make the
+# example, if you wanted to do `julia this_file.py` instead, then you would make
-# first line of `my_file.jl` be `#!julia`.
+# the first line of `this_file.py` be `#!julia`.
 #
-# Since we just want QuickServ to show the HTML code to the user and not run
+# Since we just want QuickServ to show the HTML code to the user and not run it,
-# it, index.html does not begin with this.
+# index.html does not begin with this.
+The first line is only required when
+# QuickServ has to run the code.

 import sys

-# In the form input, "=" and "&" determine where variables start and end.
-So if
-# they are literally included in the variable name or value, they must be
-# specially decoded.
-This code replaces every instance of the text on the left
+first = second = 0

+# All HTML form values get turned into command line arguments.
+The names are
-# with the text on the right to do the decoding:
+# formatted like "--name" and the value comes right after the name.
+In Python,
-#     %3D -> =
-#     %26 -> &
-#     %25 -> %
+# command line arguments are stored in sys.arv.
+In our case, if we submit "123"
+# and "456" to the form, sys.argv looks like:
 #
-# NOTE: Order matters! "%" must be decoded last.
-If not, it can mess with
-# decoding the others, since their encoded version uses "%"
-def decode_characters(text):
-    text = text.replace("%3D", "=")
-    text = text.replace("%26", "&")
-    text = text.replace("%25", "%")
-    return text

-first = second = 0

-# Read all of the input into a variable.
-We are expecting the raw data to look
-# like:
+# ["index.py", "--first", "123", "--second", "456"]
-#       first=123&second=456
+#
-data = sys.stdin.read()

-# The raw data looks like the above, so split it into pairs at each "&"
-pairs = data.split("&")
+# Loop over the command line arguments to find the HTML form values we want
-for pair in pairs:
+for i in range(len(sys.argv) - 1):
-    # Each pair looks like the following, so split at each "=":
-    #       name=value
-    name, value = pair.split("=")

-    # Decode any special characters (=, &, %) now that we have split the
-    # variables up.
-This isn't necessary here since we're expecting numbers and
-    # not expecting any of those characters.
-But it matters a lot when a user
-    # could submit text with those characters
-    name = decode_characters(name)
+      name = sys.argv[i]
-    value = decode_characters(value)
+      value = sys.argv[i+1]

       # If the name is what we're looking for, store the value for adding
-    if name == "first":
+      if name == "--first":
             first = int(value)
-    elif name == "second":
+      elif name == "--second":
             second = int(value)

 # Print the result -- anything printed out goes right to the user.
-In this
+In this case,
-# case, the output is text.
-But you can print anything and QuickServ will try and
+# the output is text.
+But you can print anything and QuickServ will guess the
-# guess the file type.
+# file type.
+Even printing the contents of image and video files works.
 print(first + second)
 ```